abergs/docs-playground/src/guide/get-started.md

 });

-// Fetch the returned registration token from the backend. const backendUrl = "https://localhost:7002"; // Your backend const registerToken = await fetch(backendUrl + "/create-user").then(r => r.json());
+// Fetch the returned registration token from the backend. const backendUrl = "https://localhost:7002"; // Your backend. const registerToken = await fetch(backendUrl + "/create-user").then(r => r.json());

 // Register the token with the end-user's device. const {token, error} = await p.register(registerToken);
 if(token) {
-    // successfully registered
+    // Successfully registered!
 } else {
     console.error(error);
 }
 ```

-Successful implementation will prompt passwordless.dev to negotiate creation of a WebAuthn credential through the user's web browser API and save its public key to the database for future sign-in operations.
+Successful implementation will prompt Passwordless.dev to negotiate creation of a WebAuthn credential through the user's web browser API and save its public key to the database for future sign-in operations.

 ## Build a signin flow